emotion-js/emotion/packages/primitives/README.md

-# Emotion primitives
+# @emotion/primitives

 > Style and render primitive interfaces across multiple targets with emotion

 ## Introduction

-Emotion primitives makes it easy to style and render primitives across multiple platforms like `Web`, `React Native` and `Sketch` using the similar `emotion` API.
+Emotion primitives makes it easy to style and render primitives across multiple platforms like the web, React Native and Sketch using the `emotion` API.

 ## Install

 ```
-npm install emotion-primitives
+npm install @emotion/primitives
 ```

 or if you use yarn

 ```
-yarn add emotion-primitives
+yarn add @emotion/primitives
 ```

 This package also depends on `react`, `react-primitives` and `prop-types` so make sure you've them installed.